Uncover the R Applications – Why Top Companies are using R Programming

 SocialMediaMineR is a popular R tool that can take multiple URLs and churn the popularity of their reach on social media.
 Furthermore, companies use R to analyze the social media market and generate leads for the user.

 E-commerce companies use R for analyzing cross-selling products to their customers.
 In cross-selling, a customer is suggested an additional product that complements their original purchase.
 These types of suggestions and recommendations are best analyzed with the help of R.

-Various statistical procedures like linear modelling are necessary to analyze the purchases made by the customers as well as predicting product sales.
+Various statistical procedures like linear modeling are necessary to analyze the purchases made by the customers as well as in predicting product sales.
 Furthermore, companies use R for carrying out A/B testing analysis across the pages of their products.